RediSearch/redisearch-py/README.md

 ## Features

-RediSearch is an open-source (AGPL), high performance search engine implemented as a [Redis Module](https://redis.io/topics/modules-intro).
+RediSearch is a source avaliable (RSAL), high performance search engine implemented as a [Redis Module](https://redis.io/topics/modules-intro).
 It uses custom data types to allow fast, stable and feature rich full-text search inside redis.

 This client is a wrapper around the RediSearch API protocol, that allows you to utilize its features easily.